Employee Handbook Dilemma: Should I Include Titles with Manager Names?

 ashu.cool

-This entirely depends on your organization's culture, whether they are having a modern approach wherein managers can be called by their first names or they are having a conventional approach wherein seniors are called by salutations like sir, madam, etc.
+This entirely depends on your organization's culture, whether they have a modern approach where managers can be called by their first names or a conventional approach where seniors are addressed with salutations like sir, madam, etc.

 As it is a welcome handbook, the placement of the title before the names plays a psychological role.
-This makes a new entrant ready to make up their mind about the cultural approach of the organization.
-So, I would suggest if your organization runs on a modern approach, don't use titles, and if they are on a conventional approach, definitely use the title.
+This helps a new entrant prepare their mind for the cultural approach of the organization.
+So, I would suggest if your organization follows a modern approach, don't use titles, and if they follow a conventional approach, definitely use the title.

 binubabu

-It’s nice to know your organization has a hand book for new employees for good on boarding.
-Putting names of managers in different departments in the hand book is a matter to be decided by your management.
+It's nice to know your organization has a handbook for new employees for good onboarding.
+Putting the names of managers in different departments in the handbook is a matter to be decided by your management.

-Since lower level employees are tend to leave the job more than that of top level executives, it would be a good idea to print your hand book only with top level peoples’ profiles.
-Usually CEOs and MDs serve for long time in orgnisations.
+Since lower-level employees tend to leave the job more than top-level executives, it would be a good idea to print your handbook only with top-level people's profiles.
+Usually, CEOs and MDs serve for a long time in organizations.

-At the same time you can use the same book in a more detailed form as soft copy in PDF format which can include all your present managers starting from top to bottom positions with their designations and salutations.
-It is easy to include their photos and brief profiles and can edit it whenever is needed.
+At the same time, you can use the same book in a more detailed form as a soft copy in PDF format, which can include all your present managers starting from top to bottom positions with their designations and salutations.
+It is easy to include their photos and brief profiles and can edit it whenever needed.

-On the first day when an employee joins, he is welcomed with this soft copy of the hand book send from Corporate HR dept to his new Email ID (official) along with other statutory forms to go though and get filled up, and returned to HR dept in the same day itself.
+On the first day when an employee joins, they are welcomed with this soft copy of the handbook sent from the Corporate HR department to their new Email ID (official) along with other statutory forms to go through and get filled up, and returned to the HR department on the same day itself.

 You can add a lot of other information in corporate PowerPoint presentations with commentary and videos to let the new joiner get accustomed to the new environment very soon.
-These can be uploaded in the common shared drives if your organization or in local intranet.
-In organizations I have worked (and currently working) we follow these practices.
+These can be uploaded in the common shared drives of your organization or in the local intranet.
+In organizations I have worked (and currently working), we follow these practices.

 telangashlesha